pradhyumpatel/Shower-Time-Application/reports/sprint-01/template.md

 Initiative 1: Log In

-As a site user, I want to log in so that I am able to use the shower timer.
+As an existing site user, I want to log in so that I am able to use the shower timer.

 ![Landing Page](images/landingPage.png "Website Landing Page")